windborne/corkscrew/README.md

    "deploy_path": "/srv/", // where to sync the code to on the remote host.
 If not provided, you won't be able to deploy "install": "install.sh", // the install script.
 May be a file or a bash command.
 Optional "build": "build.sh", // the build script.
 May be a file or a bash command.
+Optional "restart_command": "custom command", // a custom command to restart the service.
+Optional "start_command": "custom command", // a custom command to start the service.
+Optional "stop_command": "custom command", // a custom command to stop the service.
 Optional "environment_file": ".env", // An environment file for systemd.
 Optional "nginx": { // optional config to set up nginx
       "port": 0000, // port the server runs on